halonsecurity/hsl-examples/services/vade/README.md

 ## ScanVADE(options)
 Scan a message with Vadesecure's Daemon remotely over IP.
+This function should be used with the "per_message" cache.

 **Params**